-- parcel sorting machine (PSM) A large machine with an input station controlled by a computer that sorts and discharges parcels from transport trays to primary and secondary positions. - park and loop A delivery method in which the letter carrier parks the vehicle and walks out and back over one or more streets, delivering mail away from and looping back to the vehicle.
+- park and loop A delivery method in which the letter carrier parks the vehicle and walks out and back over one or more streets, delivering mail away from and looping back to the vehicle.
 (Also called loop.) - pay period A period that comprises 2 service weeks, beginning on Saturday and ending 2 weeks later on Friday.
-(See also service day and service week.) - penalty mail Official mail sent without postage prepayment by officers of the executive and judicial branches of the U.S. Government, by departments and agencies of the U.S. Government, and by specifically authorized individuals.
+(Also see service day and service week.) - penalty mail Official mail sent without postage prepayment by officers of the executive and judicial branches of the U.S. government, by departments and agencies of the U.S. Government, and by specifically authorized individuals.
+Agencies then reimburse the USPS for the penalty mail service they receive.
 The term comes from the endorsement "Penalty for Private Use" printed on the mail.
-(Compare with franked mail.) - periodical publication Printed matter (a magazine, newspaper, or other publication) that is issued on a regular, stated basis. - Periodicals A mail class (formerly called second-class mail) consisting of magazines, newspapers, or other publications formed of printed sheets that are issued at least four times a year at regular, specified intervals (frequency) from a known office of publication.
-Periodicals usually must have a list of subscribers and/or requesters, as appropriate. - perishable matter An item (such as produce, live animal, or live plant) that can deteriorate in the mail and thereby lose value, create a health hazard, or cause a nuisance or disturbance under ordinary mailing conditions.
+(Compare to franked mail.)
+(Also see Official Mail Accounting System.) - periodical publication Printed matter (a magazine, newspaper, or other publication) that is issued on a regular, stated basis. - Periodicals A class of mail consisting of magazines, newspapers, or other publications formed of printed sheets that are issued at least four times a year at regular, specified intervals (frequency) from a known office of publication.
+Periodicals usually must have a legimate list of subscribers and requesters. - perishable matter An item (such as produce, live animal, or live plant) that can deteriorate in the mail and thereby lose value, create a health hazard, or cause a nuisance or disturbance under ordinary mailing conditions.
 Such matter usually requires special packaging.
 (Compare with hazardous matter and restricted matter.) - permit Any authorization required for specific types of preparation or postage payment.
 Specifically, an authorization to mail without postage affixed by using indicia or an imprint.
-Payment is made against an advance deposit account that is established with the USPS for postage and special services. - permit imprint Printed indicia, instead of an adhesive postage stamp or meter stamp, that shows postage prepayment by an authorized mailer.
-(See also permit.)
+Payment is made against an advance deposit account that is established with the USPS for postage and services. - permit imprint Printed indicia, instead of an adhesive postage stamp or meter stamp, that shows postage prepayment by an authorized mailer.
+(Also see permit.)